MSchmoecker/ValheimHopper/README.md

 ## Changelog
+0.3.2
+- Fixed a pushing hopper did not respected the filter order of a filter hopper it pushed into.
+This could lead to an existing filter being overwritten

 0.3.1
 - Fixed smelter snappoints were slightly too far away, causing placed hoppers to not being supported and break